 8. Neotropical otter (Lontra longicaudis)

 They can weigh up to 33 lb and have a particularly long tail in relation to their body.
 They have a shiny greyish-brown coat, being lighter in color on the belly and throat.
-Due to the diversity of habitats in which it is located, it has an opportunistic diet, which includes fish, crustaceans, amphibians, mammals and birds.
+Due to the diversity of habitats in which it is located, it has an opportunistic diet, which includes fish, crustaceans, amphibians, mammals, and birds.
 There are also at least six recognized subspecies of the neotropical otter.
+This adaptability to various environments highlights their resilience, although habitat destruction and pollution still pose significant threats.

 9. Congo clawless otter (Aonyx congicus)

-The Congo clawless water tends to feed on eggs, small vertebrates and amphibians.
-As with other otter species, they are often hunted as bushmeat and their pelts.
+The Congo clawless otter tends to feed on eggs, small vertebrates, and amphibians.
+As with other otter species, they are often hunted as bushmeat and for their pelts.
 Curiously, in Gabon, the Congo clawless otter has certain myths surrounding them.
 One belief is that catching them with a spear will result in them giving off an electric shock.
 Another is that wearing their pelt can confer the power of invisibility.
+These cultural beliefs highlight the unique relationship between local communities and wildlife, emphasizing the need for community-based conservation strategies.

 10. Eurasian otter (Lutra lutra)

 Their color is brown with a white underside.
 They can measure over a meter in length if you include the tail and weigh over 30 lb.
-Fish represents over 80% of their diet, but they can also eat insects, small reptiles, birds and crustaceans.
+Fish represents over 80% of their diet, but they can also eat insects, small reptiles, birds, and crustaceans.
 Unlike some other types of otters, they are very territorial and live on their own for the most part.
+Conservation efforts across Europe have been successful in increasing their numbers, and they are often cited as a conservation success story.

 11. Hairy-nosed otter (Lutra sumatrana)

 Hairy-nosed otter fur is similar to many other species of otters, almost all brown except in the ventral area, which is lighter.
-However, they have a short layer of fine hair on their rhinarium which gives rise to their name.
+However, they have a short layer of fine hair on their rhinarium, which gives rise to their name.
 They can be solitary or live in groups of up to four individuals.
 They are the rarest otter in Asia and are considered endangered.
 Wild populations are hard to find and suffer from habitat destruction.
+Efforts are being made to study their ecology and improve their conservation outlook through habitat restoration.

 12. Smooth-haired otter (Lutrogale perspicillata)

-The smooth-haired otter is the largest type of otter in the Southeast Asia region, weighing from 15-24 lb and measuring over a meter in length, if you include the tail.
+The smooth-haired otter is the largest type of otter in the Southeast Asia region, weighing from 15-24 lb and measuring over a meter in length if you include the tail.
 Their hair is shorter and shinier than most other otter species.
 The coloration ranges from dark to light brown, becoming even lighter towards the belly.
-Although they prefer to eat fish, their diet also includes insects, shrimp, crabs, rodents and frogs.
+Although they prefer to eat fish, their diet also includes insects, shrimp, crabs, rodents, and frogs.
+Their adaptability to urban and rural environments alike makes them a unique species in terms of habitat flexibility.

 13. Giant otter (Pteronura brasiliensis)